Professor Duncan Cameron

 email : firstname.lastname@example.org

-Senior Research Fellow and Royal Society University Research Fellow (2012-to date)
+Senior Research Fellow and Royal Society University Research Fellow (2012-2015)

 Royal Society University Research Fellow (2010-2011)

 Leverhulme Trust post doctoral research associate, University of Sheffield (2004-2007)